 Click Apply to display the bar chart.

-To read more about the primary tools you use and tasks you can perform with the Databricks platform, see:
+To learn more about the primary tools you use and tasks you can perform with Databricks Data Science & Engineering workspace, see: